TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 #### How can you initialize a CSRF attack?
 Cross Site Request Forgery.

-main points:
--cookie stole (or different credentials)
--malicious script
--send it with the stolen cookie
--from a trusted site
+If somebody place a malicious script and stole a cookie (or different credential) then send the malicious content from the script with the stolen cookie from a trusted site with valid identification to somewhere.

 #### What is JWT used for?
 Where to store it on client side?
 Stand for JSON Web Token.
 It is used to involve an authorization server, which produce a token in exchange to the credentials.
-It is for secure the credentials, as used once than go with tokens.
+It is for secure the credentials, as using only once than go with tokens.
 Tokens can expire for more secure.
 JWT stands from
     -header
     -payload